breenbo/weather_app/README.md

 ## Functions :
 * 7 days weather forecast, detailed view for 3 days
 * Choose between auto or manual localisation, pick any country and city in the world
+    * for manual mode, please enter the country or the US state, then the city
-* Auto mode enabled by default, use geolocation to find your place.
+* Auto mode and metrics units enabled by default, uses geolocation to find your place.
 * Choose between english or international units
 * Click on cards to have detailed weather forecast
 * Auto night and day theme